mike-lischke/antlr4ng/cli/ReadMe.md

 ## Release Notes

+### 1.0.4

+**Compatible with antlr4ng 2.0.0**

+Code generation changes:

+- More locations where the `override` keyword is needed in generated classes.
+- `ParserRuleContext._ctx` was renamed to `ParserRuleContext.context` in the runtime.
+- Optional null result for listener/walker methods.
+- `TokenStream.getText` no longer needs a temporary interval as parameter, but can directly work with start and stop values.

 ### 1.0.3

 - Non-optional token members of a rule context no longer return null, which makes explicit non-null assertions in user code unnecessary.